HIV and AIDS

 Read more about World Vision's HIV and AIDS Programmes here.

 Tuberculosis (TB) is a treatable and curable disease, but remains the world's biggest infectious killer, with 1.4 million people dying of TB in 2019.
 TB is the leading killer of people living with HIV, causing one in three deaths.
-World Vision staff are commited to treating and identifying TB in the communities where we work.
-In partnership with the Global Fund to fight AIDS, Tuberculosis and Malaria, World Vision has implemented over 30 TB grants which has helped strengthen community systems that works towards training community health workers, social workers, doctors and others who work directly with TB.
+World Vision staff are committed to treating and identifying TB in the communities where we work.
+In partnership with the Global Fund to fight AIDS, Tuberculosis and Malaria, World Vision has implemented over 40 TB grants, helping to strengthen community systems that work to train community health workers, social workers, doctors and others who work directly with TB.
 Read more here.

 "Core Polio is a testament to civil society's role in public health, and collective action.
-It is amazing really that the world does not do better to celebrate seminal achievements like the elimination of Polio.
-It is the kind of story that gives us hope for a better future." -Dan Irvine, World Vision International Senior Director, Operations-Global Health & Nutrition.
+It is amazing really that the world does not do better to celebrate seminal achievements like the elimination of polio.
+It is the kind of story that gives us hope for a better future."

 For more information on polio and the work that World Vision is involved with towards eradicating Polio, listen to the latest webinar on 17 Cases and Counting-Eradicating Polio-CORE Group Polio Project or read Anthony's story about working to eliminate polio in South Sudan.

-World Vision is working in communities that survived the Ebola crisis, and in communities that are still dealing with outbreaks of Ebola today.
-The health emergency response team was able to reach 1.6 million people during the epidemic that took place in Sierra Leone.
+World Vision continues to work in communities that survived the Ebola crisis, and in communities that are still dealing with outbreaks of Ebola today.
+The health emergency response team reached 1.6 million people during the epidemic that took place in Sierra Leone.

-Working with World Vision's Channels of Hope Team, community health workers and faith leaders are finding ways to fight the epidemic and create awareness about the disease so that fatility can be avoided.
-Furthermore, World Vision is working with the faith leaders to bring hope to the families and communities that have been affected by the tragedy.
+Working with World Vision's Channels of Hope Team, community health workers and faith leaders found ways to fight the epidemic and create awareness about the disease in order to avoid fatalities.
+Furthermore, World Vision continues to work with the faith leaders to bring hope to the families and communities that have been affected by the tragedy.
 Read more here.

 The Zika Virus, transmitted by the Aedes Aegypti mosquito, was first detected in Brazil in May 2015.
 One great concern is that the newborns, of pregnant mothers who were infected by the disease, can suffer from microcephaly, a congenital condition that causes incomplete development of the brain.

 Since the outbreak, World Vision has been working directly with the countries who have been affected by providing services and resources necessary for disease-prevention.
 Mosquito nets and bug repellants have been provided to communities, along with health services for pregnant women and others who have contracted the virus.
 To learn more about the Zika Virus, listen to a webinar that provides an overview of the virus and the health strategy towards fighting the disease and learn how community volunteers and smartphones helped to reveal dangerous gaps.